isador999/Piclodio2-Musique-et-Webradio/README.md

 I'm not a developper and I don't understand some application mechanisms (errors about HTML templates, particularly).

-If you're interested by this project, do not hesitate to contact me to help me to correct my code.
+If you're interested by this project, do not hesitate to contact me to help me to correct and add code.